WVURAIL/dspira/_posts/2021-07-01-Ubuntu_Installation.md

 tags: ['School-Teachers', 'Students', 'Hobbyists' ]
 categories: ['Software Setup']
 order: 4
+meta_description: "Prepare a Windows computer to run Ubuntu for radio astronomy.
+Follow the DSPIRA guide to partitioning the drive and installing the system."
 ---

   *Our software works under Ubuntu versions 22.04 LTS and older.*